guywilson/pfm/doc/pfm.1.md

 **transfer-transaction, transfer, tr [parameters]**

+Add a new transfer transaction to the currently selected account

 - to:[account code] - The code of the account to transfer to
 - c:[category code] - The category code of the transaction
 - date:[date] - The date for the transaction (defaults to today)